pretix/pretix-docs/docs/guides/payment/mollie.md

 Mollie is one of the many options for handling payments within pretix.
 Mollie allows handling payments via the following methods:

-Alma, Apple Pay, BANCOMAT Pay, Bancontact, bank transfer, Belfius Pay Button, bitcoin, BLIK, credit card, EPS, Google Pay, iDEAL, ING Home'Pay, Klarna, KBC/CBC Payment Button, MyBank, PayPal, paysafecard, Przelewy24, Satispay, SOFORT, Trustly, and Twint.
+Alma, Apple Pay, BANCOMAT Pay, Bancontact, bank transfer, Belfius Pay Button, bitcoin, BLIK, credit card, EPS, Google Pay, iDEAL, ING Home'Pay, Klarna, KBC/CBC Payment Button, MyBank, PayPal, paysafecard, Przelewy24, Satispay, Trustly, and Twint.

 This article tells you how to connect to your Mollie account and use it to receive payments via pretix.